Long-Term Passive Investing –

 Other Characteristics of Mutual Funds –

-- Minimum investment requirements and end-of-day pricing at estimated Net Asset Value distorts the true value of the original investment.
-This takes the intraday fluctuations out of the equation, but it also restricts selling the fund to once per day based on the previous day’s closing valuation.
+- Minimum investment requirements, along with end-of-day pricing at estimated Net Asset Value, which distorts the true value of the original investment.
+This takes the intraday fluctuations out of the equation, restricting selling the fund to once per day based on the previous day’s closing valuation.

 - No guarantee of good performance, and the fund manager gets paid no matter what the fund is doing.
 Management Fees, Transaction Fees, and Sales Loads add up to reduce overall investment returns.
 Expense ratios over 1.2% are considered high, and investors have to be aware of advertising and other sales charges when reviewing the Prospectus for a fund they’re interested in buying.
 Over trading (churning) in the fund can happen with little oversight.

-- Usually require being fully invested at all times, even in market corrections.
+- Being fully invested at all times, even in market corrections.
 In a well-managed fund, this may be mitigated over a very long holding period, but, in the short run, the practice could hurt performance.
 Never have I been in the right place at the right time, so this could be a large negative.

-- Restricted to buying assets appropriate to the fund purpose, without the ability to hedge market risk in any way.
+- Buying only assets appropriate to the fund purpose, without the ability to hedge market risk in any way.
 And, tax treatments resulting from the yearly turnover, redemption, and gains/losses, can trigger distributions with unplanned tax events to the investor.

-As I mention in Get Started Creating Your Financial Future, Mutual Funds will not be considered in any of the wealth building plans.
-Managing your Wealth Building Plan by diversifying your Style and Method of trading, instead of by asset class, will produce returns that far outstrip market returns and, by extension, those of the Mutual Fund industry
+As I mention in Get Started Creating Your Financial Future, Mutual Funds will not be considered in any of the wealth building plans offered, basically because they don’t fit into the lifestyle of a self-directed wealth builder.
+Managing your Wealth Building Plan by diversifying your Style and Method of trading, instead of by asset class, will produce returns that far outstrip market returns and, by extension, those of the Mutual Fund industry.

 There Is a Better Way